Understanding Accounting Principles: The Foundation Of Financial Management

 Fraud Detection

-Advanced algorithms can identify anomalies and patterns associated with fraudulent activities, providing an additional layer of security in financial transactions.
+Advanced algorithms can identify anomalies and patterns associated with fraudulent activities, providing additional security in financial transactions.

 2. Blockchain Technology

 Blockchain, originally developed for cryptocurrencies like Bitcoin, is gaining traction in accounting for its ability to provide secure, transparent, and tamper-resistant records.
-In accounting, blockchain can be used for recording and verifying transactions in a decentralised and immutable ledger.
+In accounting, blockchain can record and verify transactions in a decentralised and immutable ledger.

 Smart Contracts